PODCAST "The Bulletin"

 Episode 41, 2025

-Guest: Maria João Ferreira has been a senior technician at the Museum of São Roque since 2019.
-She holds a degree in conservation and restoration from the Polytechnic Institute of Tomar, a degree in Portuguese Decorative Arts from the Higher School of Decorative Arts of FRESS, a master's in Art History from the Lusíada University of Lisbon, and a PhD in Portuguese Art History from the Faculty of Arts of the University of Porto.
+Guest: Maria João Ferreira has been a senior technician at the Museu de São Roque since 2019.
+She holds a degree in conservation and restoration from the Polytechnic Institute of Tomar, a degree in Portuguese Decorative Arts from the Higher School of Decorative Arts of FRESS, a Master's in Art History from the Lusíada University of Lisbon, and a PhD in Portuguese Art History from the Faculty of Arts of the University of Porto.
 She is a researcher at CHAM - Center for Humanities of NOVA FCSH-UAc and a member of CIETA - Centre d'Étude des Textiles Anciens.
 She has focused her attention on textiles, in which she has presented conferences and publications.

 Episode 40, 2025